kuro337/textract/readme.md

 cd textract && mkdir build && cd build cmake .. make

+# or use the build script to build for all releases and run tests
+./build_all.sh --all --tests

+## Alternative Compilers ##

 # using LLVM and Clang++ directly
 cmake -DCMAKE_CXX_COMPILER=/path/to/clang++ -DCMAKE_C_COMPILER=/path/to/clang ..